openownership/data-standard/docs/standard/modelling/information-updates.rst

 Once a series of Statements about a given element is closed, further Statements with the related ``recordId`` MUST NOT be generated.

-When the subject or the interested party of a relationship change, the life cycle of that relationship is considered to have ended.
+When the subject or the interested party of a relationship change, the lifecycle of that relationship is considered to have ended.
 For example, if the owner of a company transfers their interest to a relative, the ``recordStatus`` of the first relationship would be 'closed', and details of a new record would be published.

 Requirements for special cases
 ------------------------------